-STEP 1: To start the process of becoming a reserve police officer you must receive orientation from the Reserver Unit or attend a seminar.
-Orientations are held at the following locations:
+STEP 1: To start the process of becoming a reserve police officer, you must receive orientation from the Reserve Unit or attend a seminar.

 For more information call (213) 486-6000 or email LAPDreserves@lapd.online